crunchy-devops/jenkins-pic/SELENIUM.md

-# Set up selenium Tests
+# Set up Selenium Tests
 Check the pom.xml definition and the code source of the class day1.java **Attention** The IP address of the test version of the website is hardcoded that shouldn't be done in the real CI/CD environment.